Julianizceja/CPSC-HTML-WEB/README.md

 # CPSC-349-Final-Project
 # HTML Project Setup and Execution

-This document explains how to run an HTML project using Visual Studio Code or by clicking this file link:
+This document explains how to run an this project using Visual Studio Code or by clicking the URL link provided.

 ## Option 1: Running the Project through VS Code